tschneidereit/proposal-typed-objects/explainer.md

 The central part of the Typed Objects specification are *type definition objects*, generally called *type definitions* for short.
 Type definitions describe the fixed structure of a value.

-### Primitive type definitions
+### Value type definitions

-The system comes predefined with type definitions for all the primitive types:
+In addition to the `Struct` type [described below](#struct-type-definitions), Typed Objects provide a set of builtin types, exposed as functions:

     uint8  int8          any
     uint16 int16         string
     uint32 int32 float32 object
-    uint64 int64 float64
+    uint64 int64 float64 Struct (and subtypes)

-These primitive type definitions represent the various kinds of existing JS values.
-For example, the type `int32` describes a JS Number, `uint64` a BigNum, and `string` defines a JS string.
-The type `object` indicates a pointer to a JS object.
-Finally, `any` can be any kind of value (`undefined`, number, string, pointer to object, etc).

-Primitive type definitions can be called, in which case they act as a kind of cast or coercion.
-If you're familiar with C, these coercions are basically equivalent to C casts.

-For numeric types, the behavior is identical to the [coercion performed when setting an element](https://tc39.github.io/ecma262/#sec-numbertorawbytes) on a Typed Array of the equivalent type.

-In some cases, coercions can throw.
-For example, in the case of `object`, the value being coerced must be an object or `null`:
+These are used to specify a Struct type's fields' types.
+Writing to a typed field performs a coercion or type check equivalent to calling the respective function.

+The numeric types and the `string` type apply coercions: they ensure that the given value is of the right type by coercing it.
+For numeric types, the coercion is identical to [that applied when writing to an element in a Typed Object](https://tc39.github.io/ecma262/#sec-numbertorawbytes).
+For `string`, it's identical to that applied when coercing a value to string by other means, e.g. when appending it to an existing string: `"existing string" + value`.

+For `object` and `Struct` (and subtypes), a type check without coercion is performed:

 ```js
 object("foo") // throws